Koenji Awa Odori: Tokyo’s Biggest Summer Dance Festival

 The 10000-12000 dancers and musicians are organized into 150-200 groups called “ren” (連).
 Each has its own distinct style, costume, and musical arrangement.
 Some groups are large and have existed for decades, while others represent local companies or universities.
 This variety is what makes the procession so fascinating to watch.

-Awa Odoris photos from previous years
+Awa Odori articles from previous years

 Konan Street (the main stage)